Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Flamenco in Granada| ©Veroxs

-It has been more than 600 years since the gypsies first arrived in Spain and settled in what is now the Sacromonte neighbourhood.
-The mixture of Arab culture and gypsy customs gave birth to the ex libris music of Granada, the Flamenco.
+More than 600 years ago the gypsies began to arrive in Spain and settled in what is now the Sacromonte neighbourhood.
+The mixture of Arab culture and gypsy customs gave birth to the ex libris music of Granada, Flamenco.

-In Sacromonte you will be able to see many traditional flamenco shows in one of the many restaurants, cafés and bars that offer, along with their gastronomic offer, shows of an excellent level.
+In Sacromonte you can see many traditional flamenco shows in one of the many restaurants, cafes and bars that offer, along with their gastronomic offer, shows of an excellent level, for example:

-The great advantage of visiting Sacromonte in January is that you can enter the different venues with flamenco shows without having to make reservations in advance and you can even enter the places that are always busy during the high season.
+The great advantage of visiting Sacromonte in January is that you can enter the different venues with flamenco shows without having to book in advance and you can even enter the places that are always busy during the high season.

 Visiting the Sierra Nevada| ©Steve Slater